Moneycube is often asked about the investment alternatives for someone with around €10,000 to invest.

 What’s your €10,000 for?

-Are you investing to grow your lump sum, to generate an income, or maybe to do the right thing?
-Depending on what you want, there will be a fund for you.
+Are you investing to grow your lump sum, to generate an income, or maybe to start a fund and add to it every month?
+Depending on what you want, there will be a route for you.

 The second side of this question is deciding how long you can put your money away for.
 In general, the longer you can afford to leave your cash, the higher the levels of risk/ reward you can take, as your investment has time to ride out bumps in the market.